AndreasLP/APA-DataStory/index.md

 ![Metrics graphical representation](./figures/metrics_graph.png)

 We can see an overall slightly decreasing average sentiment score trend overall as exhibited earlier.
-The number of quotes plot showcases a very fluctuating behaviour (as not all events had the same importance) but we can see an overall increasing trend.
+The number of quotes plot showcases a very fluctuating behaviour (keeping in mind not all events had the same importance) but we can see an overall increasing trend.
 Gaps between the red and green curves could express a causal impact of the event on the talk rate of politics.
 The percentage evolution seem steady around 0 except the 2 big spikes.
 However, upon closer inspection (where we removed the 2 extreme values) :

 ![Percentage evolution of the number of quotes](./figures/percentage_evolution.png)